cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 [[Pelanil]], feeling sorrowful for the children, packs up their bones, intent to give them a proper burial.
 After filling his pack, the ghosts of the two children appear.
 This time, they are see-through and spectral, obviously ghosts.

-Seeing the [[Pelanil]] is at a loss for words given his grief, [[Rosevalda|Rose]] speaks up to assure him that they know they're ghosts and they're actually okay with it.
+Seeing that [[Pelanil]] is at a loss for words given his grief, [[Rosevalda|Rose]] speaks up to assure him that they know they're ghosts and they're actually ok with it.
+The party talks to the children's ghosts who explain that

 ## Into the Dungeon